 Standard specifications of the model 103:

 Alexander horns may be had with an optional seamed bell flare, which is made with more hand work and hammering; see the drop down menu for pricing.
-The hand hammered flare has a more consistent metal thickness, which can be made thinner for resonance, but is still thick enough at the screw fitting for durability.
+The hand hammered flare has a more consistent metal thickness.
+The bell can be made thinner for resonance, but is still thick enough at the screw fitting for durability.
 The extra hand work required hardens the metal for improved response and projection.
 That being said, the standard bell is very good, and is less expensive.
 The difference is the standard bell is made from a disc of sheet brass.
 The seamed flare is made from a piece of sheet brass more like a letter C, then the ends are closed and soldered, thus the seamed flare begins as a cone shape so its metal thickness remains closer to optimum throughout fabrication.

 Please contact us for a quote if you require anything specific, either a custom 103 or another model from Alexander.
 Be aware that custom orders of Alexander instruments can take a year to complete.
 We may be able to substitute your choice of horn for one of our scheduled stock instruments, so please ask.